Screenix

 Frequently Asked Questions

-Screenix works out of the box on Ubuntu and Fedora.
-Automatic zooms, cursor tracking, Wayland support — professional results from your first recording.
+Screenix works out of the box on Ubuntu and Fedora with automatic zooms, cursor tracking, and real-time blur.
+Start your 7-day free trial, no credit card required.